 A fleet represents one or more ships; it could be a single large swift vessel or a fleet of half a dozen much smaller vessels.
 Fleets are able to sail to foreign ports to trade for resources and precious items that are valuable in the Empire.

 If a player does not select a downtime option for their fleet, then the fleet defaults to pirating barbarian shipping.
-A new player who starts with a fleet receives a random trading result from the table below.
-It is not possible to choose which port your fleet has traded at before you attend your first event.
+A new player who starts with a fleet always receives this random result; it is not possible to choose an action for your fleet before you attend your first event.